Lobbieinc/slate/source/index.html.md

 If the request method you select for this endpoint is **not** a GET, Lobbie will include the following in the request body to right:

 <aside class="notice">
-Form Answers that belong to Staff-only Form Elements are not included in this request.
+Form Answers that belong to Staff-only Form Elements are <b>not</b> included in this request.
 </aside>

 ```json